bunny3bro/CSS_Crafts/README.md

 Hello everyone, This git repo is about sharping your thoughts on CSS.

-for better working, I Like to suggest using live sever and material icon theme
+for better working, I Like to suggest using live sever and material icon theme.

 # Task-1
 task-1 is about using the basic style height and wdith.